rnatella/software-security/fuzzing/ftp/README.md

 ```

 To perform fuzzing on the FTP server, first run the process monitor.
-On crashes of the FTP server, it will store the core dump, and restart the FTP server for the next test.
+On crashes of the FTP server, it will store the core dump ("coredumps" folder), and restart the FTP server for the next test.

 ```
 $ ulimit -c unlimited